-ETS capacity in various human cell types including HEK 293, primary HUVEC and fibroblasts ranges from 50 to 180 amol·s-1·cell-1, measured in intact cells in the noncoupled state (see Gnaiger 2014).
-At 100 amol·s-1·cell-1 corrected for ROX (corresponding to a catabolic power of -48 pW·cell-1), the current across the mt-membranes, I_e , approximates 193 pA·cell-1 or 0.2 nA per cell.
-See Rich (2003) for an extension of quantitative bioenergetics from the molecular to the human scale, with a transmembrane proton flux equivalent to 520 A in an adult at a catabolic power of -110 W.
+ETS capacity in various human cell types including HEK 293, primary HUVEC and fibroblasts ranges from 50 to 180 amol·s-1·cell-1, measured in intact cells in the noncoupled state (see

+Gnaiger 2014).
+At 100 amol·s-1·cell-1 corrected for ROX (corresponding to a catabolic power of -48 pW·cell-1), the current across the mt-membranes, $I_e$ , approximates 193 pA·cell-1 or 0.2 nA per cell.
+See Rich (2003) for an extension of quantitative bioenergetics from the molecular to the human scale, with a transmembrane proton flux equivalent to 520 A in an adult at a catabolic power of -110 W. Modelling approaches illustrate the link between proton motive force and currents (Willis et al. 2016).